The pScreen Card: Complex Diagnoses Made Simple

-Our pScreen™ device only requires two drops of blood (or urine).
-The highly sensitive immunoassay detects and quantifies biomarkers within 15 minutes.
-It provides results that are comparable in accuracy to the ELISA and other laboratory-performed tests.
+Our pScreen™ device only requires two drops of blood (it works with plasma and urine too).
+The highly sensitive immunoassay detects and quantifies biomarkers within 10 minutes.
+It provides results that are comparable in accuracy to the laboratory-based tests.
 Severe and chronic illnesses can be identified and monitored quickly and efficiently.

 pScreen Unique Features

 - No sample preparation

 - Requires only two droplet of body fluid